COSC3020/quicksort-AaronATM/README.md

 its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

-The worst case time complexity of this implementation is $\Theta(n^2)$
+The worst case time complexity of this implementation is $\Theta (n^2)$

 Reasoning: In a worst case, the quicksort pivot that is chosen is the worst, which gives quicksortIterative() a time complexity of $\Theta(n)$ as it will need to compare against the entire array.
-Regardless of case, the time complexity of the part() function is $\Theta(n)$.
+Regardless of case, the time complexity of the part() function is $\Theta(n)$ because it will need to go thorugh the entire array in order to partition it.